What is Transaction Banking?

 What Transaction Bankers do?

-Transaction bankers in TB will need to work in areas like cash management, securities, and international trade.
-However,the bankers might also need to specialize in other segments of banking as well.
-It needs to conduct/ attend or both business meetings with business clients, team liaison, attend company meetings, development meetings, discuss new projects or products, overview documents, and so on.
+Transaction bankers in TB will need to work in cash managementCash ManagementCash Management refers to the appropriate collection, handling, & disbursement of cash for ensuring financial stability & avoiding insolvency risk. , securities, and international trade.
+However, the bankers might also need to specialize in other banking segments as well.
+For example, it needs to conduct/ attend business meetings with business clients, team liaison, company meetings, development meetings, discuss new projects or products, overview documents, etc.

 Services of Transaction Banking